-"Historians ought to be precise, faithful, and unprejudiced; And neither interest nor fear, hatred or affection, should make them swerve from the way of the truth." - Cervantes
+May future generations emulate their courage and devotion and so honor their memory "Historians ought to be precise, faithful, and unprejudiced; And neither interest nor fear, hatred or affection, should make them swerve from the way of the truth." - Cervantes

-The Author of this article was born in November of 1927 in Berlin, Germany.
-He was therefore five years old when Adolf Hitler came to power and not quite 12 at the outbreak of World War II.
+The Author of this article was born in November 1927 in Berlin, Germany.
+He was therefore five years old when Adolf Hitler came to power, and not quite 12 at the outbreak of World War II.
 He spent his school years in Hamburg and Stuttgart and survived the war against many odds.
-He has a clear and detailed memory of the events that marked the decades of the '30s and '40s when his cosmopolitan upbringing and international family ties left him with an intense feeling of isolation, surrounded by a storm of nationalist frenzy.
+He has a clear and detailed memory of the events that marked the decades of the 30's and 40's when his cosmopolitan upbringing and international family ties left him with an intense feeling of isolation, surrounded by a storm of nationalist frenzy.

-One of his few trusted friends was a boy his own age who lived with his parents in the same neighborhood.
-Amid terror and destruction they frequently shared their visions of a global order in a world at peace, and soon discovered a mutual conviction in a saner future.
-Only after the war did it come to light that his friend's family had belonged to the Bahá'i Community before it was outlawed in the spring of 1937.
-In fact, his friend's mother1 had met 'Abdu'l-Bahá2 back in 1913 when she was 14 years old.
-These people had quietly borne the grief and frustration of being unable to share the healing message of Bahá'u'lláh 3 with their friends and neighbors.
-It would have helped buoy their spirits at a time of great hardship and danger.
+One of his few trusted friends was a boy his own age who with his parents lived in the same neighborhood.
+Amid the terror and destruction they frequently shared their visions of a global order in a world at peace and soon discovered a mutual conviction in a better future.
+Only after the war did it come to light that the friend's family had belonged to the Bahá'í Community before it was outlawed in the spring of 1937.
+In fact, his friend's mother had met 'Abdu'l-Bahá2 back in 1913 when she was 14 years old.
+These people had quietly borne the grief and frustration of being unable to share Bahá'u'lláh's3 healing message with their friends and neighbors to help buoy their spirits at a time of great danger and hardship.

 The observations and sentiments contained in this account were gleaned from the author's personal notes of recollection.
-They reflect as accurately as possible those of the many German Bahá'ís with whom he had dialogue.
+They reflect as accurately as possible those of the many German Bahá'ís with whom he had close dialogue.